MERA-Evaluation/MERA/docs/dataset_cards/en/rummlu.md

-# **MaMuRAMu**
+# **ruMMLU**

 ## Task Description

-**Massive Multitask Russian AMplified Understudy  (MaMuRAMu)** is a dataset designed to measure model professional knowledge acquired during pretraining in various fields.
+**Russian Massive Multitask Language Understanding (ruMMLU)** is a dataset designed to measure model professional knowledge acquired during pretraining in various fields .
 The task covers 57 subjects (subdomains) across different topics (domains): HUMANITIES; SOCIAL SCIENCE; SCIENCE, TECHNOLOGY, ENGINEERING, AND MATHEMATICS (STEM); OTHER.
-The dataset was created based on the English MMLU proposed in [1] and follows its methodology in instruction format.
+The dataset was created based on the English MMLU dataset proposed in [1] and follows its methodology in the instruction formal.
 Each example contains a question from one of the categories with four possible answers, only one of which is correct.

-**Warning:** to avoid data leakage for MaMuRAMu, we created the NEW closed dataset that follows the original MMLU design.
-Thus, **results on the MMLU and MaMuRAMu datasets cannot be directly compared with each other.**
+**Warning:** to avoid data leakage for ruMMLU, we created the NEW closed test set that follows the original MMLU design.
+Thus, **results on the MMLU and ruMMLU datasets cannot be directly compared with each other.**

+**Warning:** additional open data is the public test set of the original MMLU dataset.
+Do not use it in train purposes!

 **Keywords**: logic, world knowledge, factual, expert knowledge

 ### Motivation

 This set is a continuation of the idea GLUE [2] and SuperGLUE [3] benchmarks, which focus on generalized assessment of tasks for understanding the language (NLU).
-Unlike sets like ruWorldTree and ruOpenBookQA (where questions are similar to MMLU format), which cover tests of the school curriculum and elementary knowledge, MaMuRAMu is designed to test professional knowledge in various fields.
+Unlike sets like ruWorldTree and ruOpenBookQA (where questions are similar to MMLU format), which cover tests of the school curriculum and elementary knowledge, ruMMLU is designed to test professional knowledge in various fields.

 ## Dataset Description